OneSignal is the largest push notification and marketing automation service, sending 7+ billion daily notifications on 1+ billion devices.

 One of the key goals in redesigning the dashboard was to build understanding into every part of it, helping users of all types know what each feature was for and how to best use it.
 This involved several progressively more visible ways to orient and explain to users the purpose and functionality of the feature, from how individual form elements were labeled, to embedded contextual tips that explained features, to rewriting documentation to be a seamless extension of the product.

-Process
+Iterative Development Process

 At OneSignal we favored fast and incremental changes, often pushing code several times a day.
 The scope of the dashboard redesign was both unwinding a Bootstrap-based template in favor of custom HTML/CSS, as well as a desire to move from static HTML to React components.
 Keeping a redesign on a separate branch over the course of months was therefore rather error-prone, so we made changes incrementally over many months, launching the first set of visual changes as part of another feature change, and then worked behind the scenes over the next several months to implement more and more of the features in React.
-My part was writing all CSS and HTML for the OneSignal dashboard, working with two front-end developers who were implementing everything in React, and writing, scoping, and sequencing issues into releases on Github.

 Marketing